mrcrmn/docc/content/docs/index.md

 ### Changing Colors

-The most inportant colors are defined in the `src/layouts/Default.vue` file at the top of the `style` block via CSS variables.
+The most important colors are defined in the `src/layouts/Default.vue` file at the top of the `style` block via CSS variables.
 If you want to change the primary color to orange for example, you would simply touch that value there.

 ```css
 :rrot {